claudiagerezmi/claudiagerezmi.github.io/_posts/2018-06-10-principles-data-graphics.md

 _*To provide a more comprehensive, stable, measure of performance, we have automated a process that scores creatives by summing percentile creative rankings across key metrics: purchase rate, cart view rate, engagement rate, and site visit rate._

 ### 2. Show causality
 It's always useful to show that you are thinking in terms of cause.
 Always seek the explanation.
-"Why?" may not be the crucial question to answer but getting that answer anywasy can always lead to improvements in your analysis.
+"Why?" may not be the crucial question to answer but getting that response can always lead to improvements in your analysis.

 **Why is Connect With Your Baby's Inner Nature (CBIN) the best-performing ad category?**